Dothan police adding drones to assist at crash sites, hunt fugitives and overall service

 “It can help us with those lifesaving instances until we can get a helicopter in the air,” Owens said.

-In tracking down potential criminals or fugitives, the drone’s pilot can alert responding officers to a suspect’s exact location and can tell them whether or not the person is armed.
+In tracking potential criminals or fugitives, the drone’s pilot can alert responding officers to a suspect’s exact location and can tell them whether the person is armed.

 The Mavic 2 Dual Action Quadcopter also has a spotlight and attached speaker.

-“In the case of a barricaded subject or someone who is suicidal, we don’t have to walk up to them, we can fly the drone to speak to them that way.
+“In the case of a barricaded subject or someone who is suicidal, we don’t have to walk up to them; we can fly the drone to speak to them that way.
 Those are few of the utilizations we might actually use them for,” Owens said.

 One of the drones will be assigned to day shift patrol while the other will be assigned to night shift.